The congressman-doctor who treated Scalise on the ball field

 The shooting appeared to be a "deliberate attack," congressional and law enforcement sources said.

 Law enforcement officials identified the shooter as 66-year-old James Hodgkinson of Belleville, Illinois.
-The shooter's injuries are described as serious, according to the law enforcement source.
+The shooter has died from his injuries, President Donald Trump said in a press conference Wednesday.